The slug club

 -Oh, do say my favorite word.
 Please.
 I beg you. » growled Severus drawing his wand from his pocket.

 She became very pale, and very quiet.
-He smirked :

 « I thought you would be aware of your situation, here.
 But since you’re stupid, I’ll explain : you are so very lucky the dark Lord didn’t win the war, muggle.
 Even you, wizard hating lot have been protected.
 The ministry considers you’re weaklings, I suppose.
 You’re not even capable of proper hate.
 And bless your heart, you don’t know what we’re capable of.
 So, yes, the dark Lord is dead.
 But so is Albus Dumbledore.
 He won’t come to your rescue.
 Your nephew is also not here to save you, is he?
 That leaves just you and me.
 I’m here in my own name, no great man to muzzle me.
 And right now, your safety may depend on your attitude, Pet.
 I’m so tempted to kill you.
 You’ve no idea. »